Kernel Features 🀞 🎁 πŸ™ #

 Things to remember are that tmpfs mounts can serve as lower- or upper layers in overlayfs and care needs to be taken that this remains safe if idmapped mounts of tmpfs instances mounted in user namespaces are supported.

-• Make statx() on a pidfd return additional recognizable identifiers in .stx_btime and .stx_ino.
+[x] Make statx() on a pidfd return additional recognizable identifiers in .stx_ino.

-It would be fantastic if issuing statx() on any pidfd would return the start time of the process in .stx_btime even after the process died, plus some reasonably stable 64bit identifier for the process in .stx_ino.
-Together these two fields would be perfect to identify processes pinned by a pidfd, and compare them, as the 96++ bit of information they expose should be unique enough for the entire lifetime of the system to identify the processes.
+It would be fantastic if issuing statx() on any pidfd would return some reasonably stable 64bit identifier for the process in .stx_ino.
+This would be perfect to identify processes pinned by a pidfd, and compare them.